GoW05/ghost/README.md

 - Member 2: [A J Gowri] - [LBSITW]

 ### Project Description
-[Boo-boo is a web-based quiz that determines if a user is a ghost.
+[Boo-Boo is a web-based quiz that determines if a user is a ghost.
 The app provides a single-page experience, dynamically displaying results and playing spooky sounds based on the user's answers.
 It's built with HTML5, CSS3, and JavaScript for a responsive and interactive design. ]

 ### The Problem (that doesn't exist)
 [The project solves the absurdly pressing issue of spectral identity crisis.
 It helps individuals determine if they are simply cold or if they've genuinely transitioned into a ghost, allowing them to proceed with their haunting duties with newfound clarity.]

 ### The Solution (that nobody asked for)
-["Boo-boo" is a fun online quiz that asks you spooky questions to find out if you're a ghost.
+["Boo-Boo" is a fun online quiz that asks you spooky questions to find out if you're a ghost.
 When you finish, it instantly shows you your result with eerie sounds and visuals.]

 ## Technical Details
 ### Technologies/Components Used